 A balanced diet means all foods should be eaten in moderation and some foods should not be eaten every day.
 If you are concerned about your child’s exposure to sulphites then you should limit their intake of foods that are major contributors of sulphites, particularly cordials, dried fruit and sausages.

-For more information about a healthy balanced diet read the dietary guidelines for Australia and New Zealand.
+For more information about a healthy balanced diet Australia

-Under the Food Standards Code added sulphites must be declared in the ingredients list on the label of a packaged food when present in foods in concentrations of 10 mg/kg or more.
+Under the Food Standards Code added sulphites must be declared on the label of a packaged food when present in foods in concentrations of 10 mg/kg or more.

 This allows consumers who may be sensitive to sulphites to avoid them.

-When a manufacturer meets this requirement by declaring sulphites in an ingredient list, the sulphites must be labelled by their prescribed class name (e.g. preservative), followed by the additive’s specific name (e.g. sulphur dioxide) or code number (e.g. 220 to 228).
+Food manufacturers usually declare the presence of added sulphites in the ingredient list, and must declare the prescribed class name (e.g. preservative), followed by the additive's specific name (e.g. sulphur dioxide) or code number (e.g. 220 to 228).